flavienbonvin/flavien-bonvin/src/content/blog/how-tana-made-me-choose-obsidian-as-my-note-taking-app-and-its-amazing.md

 This also applies to relationships.
 This time, irrational or emotional factors are influenced by society, our education or our situation.
 Ali Abdaal talks about this in a video about relationships and how not to end up alone in your life.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/h-mxesCotgs?si=uPXjgHQgeVUBtkDi" title="YouTube video player" style="margin: 0 auto" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/h-mxesCotgs" title="YouTube video player" style="margin: 0 auto; max-widht: 560px; max-height: 315px" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 To boil it down to it's core, people approach relationships with expectations of how the person presents themselves to the world, when it's more interesting to focus on how the person actually is.